Tuesday's Elections Show Impeachment Might Not Boost GOP As Much As It Hoped

 Republicans have been saying that impeachment would backfire on Democrats and enthuse Trump's rural base.
 But that didn't pan out Tuesday in Kentucky and Virginia.
 Democratic voters in urban areas, on the other hand, are clearly fired up.

 They showed up, especially in Kentucky, in higher-than-usual numbers, while voters in rural areas didn't.
-Trump, who only won 46% of the national popular vote in 2016, needs every last one of the people who voted for him then to come out again, especially as he has done almost nothing to try and win over persuadable voters this time around.
+Trump, who only won 46% of the national popular vote in 2016, needs every last one of the people who voted for him then to come out again, especially as he has done almost nothing to try to win over persuadable voters this time around.
 Kentucky and Virginia could be warning signs that impeachment, even though the Trump campaign has raised lots of money off it, simply isn't the issue Republicans hoped it would be with voters.

 2. Trump won't like this